aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-apng/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML file to APNG via C#" h2="Export MHTML to APNG within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export MHTML to APNG image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export MHTML to APNG image.

+The process of exporting MHTML to APNG image is quite simple and can be done in two steps.
+First of all, you need to use Aspose.PDF for .NET to export MHTML to JPEG.
+This component provides a wide range of features and functionalities that can be used to convert MHTML to JPEG.
+It supports various image formats such as PNG, JPEG, TIFF, GIF, and BMP.
+It also supports various compression algorithms such as JPEG, JPEG2000, and LZW.

+Once you have exported MHTML to JPEG, you can then use Aspose.Imaging for .NET to convert JPEG to APNG.
+This component provides a wide range of features and functionalities that can be used to convert JPEG to APNG.
+It supports various image formats such as PNG, JPEG, TIFF, GIF, and BMP.
+It also supports various compression algorithms such as JPEG, JPEG2000, and LZW.
+It also supports various image processing operations such as resizing, cropping, rotating, and flipping.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MHTML to APNG image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to APNG.
+By using Aspose.Total for .NET, you can easily export MHTML to APNG image within any .NET applications in two simple steps.
+First of all, you need to use Aspose.PDF for .NET to export MHTML to JPEG.
+After that, you can use Aspose.Imaging for .NET to convert JPEG to APNG.
+This suite of components provides a wide range of features and functionalities that can be used to export MHTML to APNG image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}